matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 ---
 # Dedicated investment for the next decades

-.bold.center.large[Exiting future for all these areas in particle physics with large scale investment!]
+.bold.center.large[Exciting future for all these areas in particle physics with large scale investment!]

 .kol-1-3[
 <p style="text-align:center;">